TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

 CGIXMLRPCRequestHandler
 -----------------------

-The :class:`CGIXMLRPCRequestHandler` class can be used to handle XML-RPC requests sent to Python CGI scripts.
+The :class:`CGIXMLRPCRequestHandler` kundi can be used to handle XML-RPC requests sent to Python CGI scripts.